Kenneth Bae: Dennis Rodman

 On May 7, 2013, after reading an article from The Seattle Times, former professional basketball player Dennis Rodman sent out a tweet asking his "friend" Kim Jong Un to do him "a solid" and release Bae.

 On May 10, Rodman promised that he would go to North Korea on August 1 to rescue Bae.
 Rodman criticized United States President Barack Obama, saying, "We got a black president [who] can't even go talk to [Jong-un] ...
 Obama can't do anything, I don't know why he won't go talk to him."
 Rodman did not go to North Korea in August, but did go in September 2013.
 While in Beijing, Rodman said he was visiting North Korea again to create a basketball league there and to fix North Korea–United States relations.
 Rodman declined to discuss Bae.
 The same month, Rodman returned from China and lost his temper when he was asked questions about Bae, saying that Bae was not his responsibility.

 On January 7, 2014, while in North Korea, Rodman was asked if he would raise the issue of Kenneth Bae during a CNN interview.
 He became agitated and said, "Kenneth Bae did one thing ...
 If you understand what Kenneth Bae did.
 Do you understand what he did in this country?
 No, no, no, you tell me, you tell me.
 Why is he held captive here in this country, why? ...
 I would love to speak on this."
 The next day, Bae's sister said of Rodman's comments, "There is no diplomacy, only games, and at my brother's expense."
 Rodman apologized for his comments about Kenneth Bae on January 9, 2014, saying he had been drinking and was stressed when he made the remarks.

 Kenneth Bae would later credit Dennis Rodman with his early release, saying that Rodman's rant raised awareness of his case and that he wished to personally thank him.

 Release

-Bae was released by North Korean authorities on Saturday, November 8, 2014 along with fellow American Matthew Todd Miller.
+Bae was released by North Korean authorities on Saturday, November 8, 2014, along with fellow American Matthew Todd Miller.

 In 2016, Bae published a book about his ordeal: Not Forgotten: The True Story of My Imprisonment in North Korea.

-Nehemiah Global Initiative

 In 2017, Bae decided to fund a NGO to help North Korean refugees and raise the awareness of people around the world about the situation in North Korea.

+As of 2026, Kenneth Bae seeks to launch a radio channel called "Korea Link", aiming to broadcast directly into North Korea to provide its citizens with news, information, and a connection to the outside world.
+The plan was announced by Bae's nonprofit organization, New Korea Foundation International, and 45 other South Korean civic and religious groups which formed a joint association.